 • Improved Employee Morale: When employees feel that their employer is taking steps to manage their absence in a fair and effective way, it can improve morale and job satisfaction.
 In turn, this can lead to improved employee retention rates.

-A powerful strategy for effectively managing absence in the workplace is to invest in Business Mental Health Training.
-This type of training can help employees learn how to manage their mental health, both in and out of work.
+A powerful strategy for effectively managing workplace absence is to invest in Mental Health First Aid Training.
+This type of training can help employees learn how to manage their mental health.

-In addition, business mental health training can also help managers learn how to effectively manage employees who are struggling with their mental health.
-By investing in this type of training, you can reduce employee absenteeism and improve productivity in the workplace.
+In addition, MHFA training can also help managers learn how to effectively manage employees who are struggling with their mental health.
+By investing in MHFA training, you can reduce employee absenteeism and improve productivity in the workplace.

 Encourage a healthy work-life balance

 A healthy work-life balance is essential for employee wellbeing.
-When employees are overworked, they are more likely to experience symptoms of burnout, which can lead to a need for time off work.
+When employees are overworked, they are more likely to experience symptoms of burnout, which can lead to time off work.

 To encourage a healthy work-life balance, you should ensure that your employees have sufficient time for breaks and holidays.
-In addition, you should also encourage your employees to take advantage of their entitled leave, such as sick leave, if they are ill or need time to recover from illness, and parental leave if required.
+In addition, you should also encourage your employees to take advantage of their entitled leave, such as sick leave if they are ill.
+Or parental leave if required.

-You can also promote a healthy work-life balance by offering flexible working arrangements, such as the ability to work from home on occasion.
+You can also promote a healthy work-life balance by offering flexible working arrangements, such as working from home.
 This can help employees to better manage their work and personal commitments, potentially reducing the need to take time off work.

 Return-to-work interviews

 As part of an absence management policy, employees should be supported when they return to work.
-This can be done by conducting return-to-work interviews with employees after they have been absent from work.
+This can be done by conducting return-to-work interviews after an employee has been absent from work.

-Return-to-work interviews give you the opportunity to learn more about the reasons for an employee’s absence, and to identify any support that may be needed to help them stay at work.
-In addition, these interviews can also help to improve communication between managers and employees and to identify any areas of concern that may need to be addressed.
+Return-to-work interviews give you the opportunity to learn more about the reasons for an employee’s absence.
+Likewise, they help to identify any support that may be needed to help them at work.
+In addition, these interviews can also help to improve communication between managers and employees.

 Leadership development

-Another key strategy for managing absence in the workplace is to invest in leadership development.
-This type of training can help managers learn how to effectively manage employees, including those who are absent from work.
+Another key strategy for managing workplace absence is to invest in leadership development.
+This type of training can help managers learn how to manage employees, including those who are absent from work.

-In addition, leadership development can also help managers learn how to create a positive and supportive working environment, which can reduce the need for absences in the first place.
+In addition, leadership development can also help managers learn how to create a positive and supportive working environment.
+This can also help to reduce workplace absence.

-Training your leadership team in Mental Health First Aid (MHFA) can also be beneficial.
-This type of training will equip managers with the skills and knowledge they need to effectively support employees who are struggling with their mental health, a leading cause of workplace absenteeism.
+Training your leadership team in Mental Health First Aid can also be beneficial.
+As mental ill-health is a leading cause of workplace absenteeism, MHFA training will help managers to support employees who are struggling with their mental health.

 Mental Health First Aiders can also provide support to employees who are struggling with their mental health, signposting them to the appropriate support.